modrinth/docs/docs/details/contributing.md

 ### labrinth (backend and API)

 [labrinth](https://github.com/modrinth/labrinth) is the Rust-based backend serving Modrinth's API with the help of the [Actix](https://actix.rs) framework.
-To get started with a labrinth instance, install docker, docker-compose, and cargo.
-The initial startup can be done simply with the command `docker-compose up`.
+To get started with a labrinth instance, install docker, docker-compose (which comes with Docker), and cargo.
+The initial startup can be done simply with the command `docker-compose up`, or with `docker compose up` (Compose V2 and later).
 That will deploy a PostgreSQL database on port 5432 and a MeiliSearch instance on port 7700.

 Now, you'll have to install the sqlx CLI, which can be done with cargo: